 As we added grades, we modified our programs to meet the needs of our maturing student population and aligned our curriculum to meet or exceed state standards, now common core national standards.
 In the mid-elementary grades, students gradually begin transitioning from Montessori to more traditional learning in order to prepare for the academic rigors of middle school and upper school college preparatory classes.
 We continued to enrich in-school learning with visual and performing arts, hands-on science and technology classes, and project based learning challenges for all students and offer after-school enrichment to support individual student interests.
 We also implemented an annual standardized testing program to monitor our effectiveness as a school and to measure student progress against local and national norms.

-Today, we have a thriving school community revolving around our Lower, Middle and Upper School students.
-In school programs and after school and summer enrichment opportunities invite students to take classes, join clubs and service organizations, participate in recreational or organized sports teams, explore and discover throughout the year.
+Today, we have a thriving school community revolving around our Lower and Middle School students.
+In school programs and after school and summer enrichment opportunities invite students to take classes, join clubs and service organizations, participate in recreational or organized sports teams, and explore and discover throughout the year.
 In every activity, ECDS remains constant in its commitment to realize the straight-forward vision it has for its students to “become well-rounded individuals of scholarship, integrity and service.”